CesiumGS/cesium/Documentation/Contributors/DocumentationGuide/README.md

 ![](DebugModelMatrixPrimitive.png)

-* If all properties are optional, mark the options object optional.
+If all `options` properties are optional, also mark the `options` object optional.

 ## Exceptions